-Sr. Description No. Outcome/ Issue raised by participants Remarks constructed near important crossing especially near school, Foot Over Bridge (FOB) should be given at important locations Remodeling of yard and platform to minimize ROW Underpasses/RUB are planned (mainly in detours) to compensate loss of connectivity, Location of FOB will be finalized in consultation by facilitating NGO during the course of implementation.
+Sr. No. • Remarks constructed near important crossing especially near school, Foot Over Bridge (FOB) should be given at important locations Remodeling of yard and platform to minimize ROW Underpasses/RUB are planned (mainly in detours) to compensate loss of connectivity, Location of FOB will be finalized in consultation by facilitating NGO during the course of implementation.
 Since FOBs will cross existing IR Track, it will be finalized with close coordination with MOR.
 As replied above